cwtechshiz/nordvpn-decky/README.md

 ## 🛑 Critical Prerequisites

+Obviously to use a decky plugin you need to have it installed: https://github.com/steamdeckhomebrew/decky-loader

 Before the Decky plugin UI can communicate with NordVPN, the underlying service must be installed and authenticated on your device.

 ### 1. Install NordVPN on your device